mendelsshop/game/README.md

-Its the T-Rex game wiht diffenet kaybinds
+Its the T-Rex game wiht differenet keybinds
+It also has vim bindings
+And is written rust